not-fl3/miniquad/README.md

 Cross platform context managment and OpenGL wrapper.

-API is highly inspired by [sokol-gfx](https://github.com/floooh/sokol).
+API is highly inspired by [sokol-gfx](https://github.com/floooh/sokol) ([sokol overview](https://floooh.github.io/2017/07/29/sokol-gfx-tour.html), [2019 update](https://floooh.github.io/2019/01/12/sokol-apply-pipeline.html)).
 Implementation influenced by [crayon](https://docs.rs/crayon/0.7.1/crayon/video/index.html).

 For context management and input on Windows/Linux(and potentially mobiles) "sokol-app" was used.
 And no external dependencies for WASM.